Kellie Harper: Coaching career

-On January 28, 2008, Kellie earned her 66th win, passing Beth Dunkenberger as the second winningest women's basketball coach in Western Carolina history with a 60–49 victory over College of Charleston at the Ramsey Center.
+On January 28, 2008, Harper earned her 66th win, passing Beth Dunkenberger as the second winningest women's basketball coach in Western Carolina history with a 60–49 victory over College of Charleston at the Ramsey Center.

 NC State athletic director Debbie Yow fired Harper on March 26, 2013, after Harper compiled an overall four-year record for the Wolfpack of 70–64 but only 23–39 within the Atlantic Coast Conference.

 On April 10, 2013, Harper was named head coach of the Missouri State Lady Bears, a member of the Missouri Valley Conference.
 Beginning with the 2014–15 season, she led the Lady Bears to five consecutive top-three finishes in the MVC and five consecutive postseason trips, including berths in the NCAA Tournament in 2016 and 2019.

 The 2018–19 season proved to be a career year for Harper.
 The Lady Bears finished the regular season 20–9 (16–2 MVC), after starting the season 1–7.
 Harper was voted the Missouri Valley Conference Coach of the Year for her efforts.
 She became the first Missouri State coach to win the award since Cheryl Burnett in 1994.
 After defeating top-seeded and nationally ranked #24 Drake Bulldogs in the Missouri Valley Conference tournament Finals, Harper's team received an 11–seed in the Chicago Region.
 Harper guided the Lady Bears to the Sweet Sixteen with upset wins over 6–seed DePaul and 3–seed Iowa State Cyclones, in games in Ames, Iowa.
 The Lady Bears fell to 2–seed Stanford in the Sweet Sixteen.
 Harper was named the Kay Yow Coach of the Year award winner for 2019.